 ECLAT can help with all SDoH coding audits

-ECLAT Health Solutions has works with some of the most prestigious health organizations in the nation to ensure they document their SDoHs accurately and adequately.
-As a global healthcare partner to hundreds of healthcare organizations across the United States, ECLAT’s team of medical coding professionals, which is accredited by AAPC and AHIMA, has extensive experience in coding specialties for various types of medical practice settings.
+ECLAT Health Solutions has worked with some of the most prestigious health organizations in the nation to ensure they document their SDoHs accurately and adequately.
+As a global healthcare partner to hundreds of healthcare organizations across the United States, ECLAT’s team of medical coding services professionals, which is accredited by AAPC and AHIMA, has extensive experience in coding specialities for various types of medical practice settings.

-We understand how crucial proper medical coding is to each patient but also to the financial health of each healthcare facility's revenue cycle.
+We understand how crucial proper medical coding services are to each patient but also to the financial health of each healthcare facility's revenue cycle.
 Thus, all codes must be accurate, secure, and efficient to ensure healthy revenue and compliance.

 Additionally, ECLAT's world-class medical coders receive the highest level of ongoing continued education and training in the latest coding practices and methodologies -- delivering 95% accuracy or greater in all of our submitted claims.

-ECLAT Health Solutions provides outsourced medical coding solutions for hospitals, physician offices, and other healthcare providers.
+ECLAT Health Solutions provides outsourced medical coding services for hospitals, physician offices, and other healthcare providers.
 Our SDoH services are available nationwide, and we offer a 24-hour turnaround time.